lian131622/DeconvolutionReview/README.md

 ### Demo

-The `.ipynb` file demonstrates and compares deconvolution algorithms on US and THz NDE signals with visualization.
+The `.ipynb` file demonstrates and compares deconvolution algorithms on UT and THz NDE signals with visualization.

 ### Getting Started